Symphyotrichum eulae

 Symphyotrichum eulae (formerly Aster eulae) is a species of flowering plant in the family Asteraceae endemic to Texas.
-Commonly known as Eula's aster, it is a perennial, herbaceous plant that may reach 5 to 150 cm in height.
-Its flowers have usually white to bluish or lavender-white ray florets and yellow then reddish to brown disk florets.
+The common names Eula's aster and Texas aster have been used.
+It is a perennial, herbaceous plant that may reach 5 to 150 cm in height.
+Its flowers have white to bluish or lavender-white ray florets and yellow then reddish to brown disk florets.
 It was named for Eula Whitehouse, American botanist, botanical illustrator, and plant collector.

+Description

+S. eulae is a perennial, herbaceous plant that may reach heights between 5 and 150 cm.
+It grows from a long and thick rhizome and forms colonies of plants that each have one to three or more erect, straight, and stout glabrous (hairless) stems.
+Its flowers have white to bluish or lavender-white ray florets and yellow then reddish to brown disk florets.

+Chromosomes

+It has a monoploid number (also called base number) of eight chromosomes (x = 8).
+The species is hexaploid with six sets of the chromosomes for a total chromosome count of 48.

+Taxonomy

+Etymology

+Symphyotrichum eulae was named by Shinners for Eula Whitehouse, American botanist, botanical illustrator, and plant collector.
+The common names Eula's aster and Texas aster have been used.